 Ethanoic acid is also referred to as glacial acetic acid because its melting point is 16oC.
-Hence it often freezes in the winter season when the climate is cold.
+Hence, it often freezes in winter when the climate is cold.

 (Ethanoic acid) (Ethanol) (Esters)

-Esters have a sweet fruity smell.
-They are mainly used for making perfumes and synthetic flavoring agents.
+- Esters have a sweet fruity smell.
+They are mainly used for making perfumes and synthetic flavouring agents.
 The reaction of esters with alkalis gives carboxylic acid salt and alcohol.
 This reaction is used in the making of soaps and the process is called as saponification reaction.

 Reaction with a base:

 - Ethanoic acid reacts with a base to give the salt and water just like other mineral acids.